|

 Please help with picture donations!

-Below is a picture showing a series of quartz domes that were surrounded by carbon.
+Below is a picture showing a series of quartz domes that were surrounded by hydrocarbon.

 A public service project always open to input from the community interested in Herkimer diamonds.